University of Bath

 Our programme will make all reasonable adjustments to meet the needs of interview applicants with disabilities.
 The programme will ask all candidates if any adjustments are needed as part of the interview invitation process.

-There is a disability lead (currently Cara Davis) on our programme team who works to support the individual trainee to ensure that all reasonable adjustments are made throughout training.
+There is a disability lead on our programme team who works to support the individual trainee to ensure that all reasonable adjustments are made throughout training.
 Additional support is provided via the University Disability Service and Somerset Foundation Trust to support adjustments needed to access teaching, assessment, and placements.

 For further information see the University Disability Service